 ELIXIR's Galaxy Community evolved from its Galaxy Working Group, which was established in 2015 to monitor and foster the use of Galaxy in ELIXIR.
 The overall goal of the community is to build on the achievements of the Working Group and to foster the Galaxy community, to make it easier to import data into Galaxy instances, to help develop and share Galaxy tools and workflows, and to increase the provision of Galaxy training.
 This group was developed through an Implementation Study (Starting Sept.
 2018 for 12 months.)

 Goals of the Community

-The Elixir Galaxy Community was created in 2018 and has just started to coordinate its activities.
+The Elixir Galaxy Community was created in 2018.
 It builds on the work done by the ELIXIR Galaxy Working Group (2015-18), and its goals are:

 To build a European network of Galaxy communities

 - An increasing number of sub-communities have grown up to address specific tasks in Galaxy.
 The collaborative portal Workflow4Metabolomics (W4M) and PhenoMeNal, for example, are dedicated to handling metabolomic data, and feature in the work of the ELIXIR Metabolomics community.

 - The Galaxy community's goal is to foster interaction between the data-specific Galaxy communities, to set up common analysis workflows and standards, and to provide training in these.